You remember all of those people that told us just wait, just wait when Obamacare is implemented.

 You had CNN saying one thing, Wall Street Journal saying another, AP saying another.

-Then we have the change of course.
+Then we had the change of course.

-Then we had I mean, everything.
+Then we had, I mean, everything.

 So what I decided to do was take a look at the various different teams searching for this airplane.

-And I decided which of the search parties has the better equipment, the highest level of technology, maybe the highest the most sense.
+And I decided which of the search parties has the better equipment, the highest level of technology, maybe the highest, the most sense.

 A lot of them are spy satellites.

-A lot of them probably a lot is known about this airplane that is not being told to us.
+A lot of them, probably a lot is known about this airplane that is not being told to us.

 Because to tell us would be to reveal how we know, and they can't do that.

-So I'm assuming that we're the smartest guys, we're the superpower that we know something that the other guys don't.
+We're the superpower that we know something that the other guys don't.

 So I'm assuming that where we're looking is where it is.